What is Technical debt?

 - Infrastructure: Using tools, technologies or configuration that are not optimal for the software solution.

-Being aware of types of technical debt will allow software teams to identify sources of technical debt in their projects.
-The process of regularly analysing sources of technical debt can allow more deliberate decision making to be made that anticipates the cost of technical debt.
+Being aware of types of technical debt will allow software teams to identify its sources in their projects.
+The process of regularly analysing sources of technical debt can allow more deliberate decision making to be made that anticipates the accumulated debt cost.

 Integrate effective management processes